bullhorn/rest-api-docs/source/includes/entityref/paybill/_clientcorporationbillruleset.md

 # ClientCorporationBillRuleset

-An effective-dated entity that represents all the rules on a client corporation.
+An effective-dated entity that represents all the rules on a ClientCorporation.
 ClientCorporationBillRuleset is the flattened entity.
 When making PUT and POST calls to ClientCorporationBillRuleset, the child entity, TimeLaborEvalRules, can be passed as well with all associated data.